tdiec00/Brew-Master-Index/README.md

 - **App Description**: What your app will do.
 - **API**: The API you are using and the information you plan to get from it.
 - **API Snippet**: A sample snippet of JSON from a successful GET request you have made to your API using Postman.
 - **Wireframes**:  The proposed layout and design of your app.
-Create mockups for multiple views, including both desktop and mobile formats, and consider whether or not you need to account for landscape and portrait orientations.
+Create mockups for your views.
+If your are creating multiple views including both desktop and mobile formats, and consider whether or not you need to account for landscape and portrait orientations.
+Please use a digital tool to complete your wireframe.
 - **MVP**: A list of features you will need to build in order to meet the Minimum Viable Product.
 This will be the rubric your project will be graded against.
 - **Post-MVP**: A list of additional/advanced features you would like to include in your app after you have met MVP.
 - **Goals**: What you plan to accomplish for each day of the project week.
 - **Priority Matrix**: A graph of your intended areas of development (Pseudocoding, Design, HTML, CSS, JavaScript, Testing, etc) plotted on an X/Y axis where X represents time to completion and Y represents priority.
+Use a professional tool or upload a well drawn image using an image hosting site such as [Cloudinary](https://cloudinary.com/) or a similar hosting service.
 - **Timeframes**: How long you anticipate spending on each area of development.
 Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.
+Components should be broken down into a maximum of 3 hours time blocks.

 Are you interested in styling your README.md to make it look nice?
 Don't know how to include photos or create links?
 Check out this [Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)!